mattsears/mattsears.github.io/_posts/2011-11-16-nyan-cat-rspec-formatter.md

 I watch a lot of tests run in a given day.
 So I figured why not make it more fun.
 Inspired by [minitest](https://github.com/seattlerb/minitest)'s pride, and um cats?
-I came up with a [Nyan Cat](http://www.youtube.com/watch?v=QH2-TGUlwu4) inspired RSpec formatter.<!--more-->
+I came up with a [Nyan Cat](http://www.youtube.com/watch?v=QH2-TGUlwu4) inspired RSpec formatter.

 Update: After last week's launch, Nyan Cat received a great response from the Ruby world.
-Over the weekend, I released version 0.0.2.
-It includes a few bug fixes and some really cool enhancements.
+Over the weekend, I released version 0.0.2. <!--more-->  It includes a few bug fixes and some really cool enhancements.
 Most notably, Nyan Cat now spans multiple lines.
 In addition, it displays running totals of passing, pending, and failed specs.
 Thanks to everyone who contributed!
 Checkout the new